Reconnaissance Survey for the Alaska Railroad: James L. McPherson's Kuskokwim Reconnaissance Collection

 That year, President Woodrow Wilson created the Alaska Engineering Commission (A.E.C.), appointing Chairman William C. Edes, Frederick Mears, and Thomas Riggs, Jr. President Wilson ordered the A.E.C. to survey two areas proposed for railroad construction.
 The Commission also decided to send a party on the "Kuskokwim Reconnaissance" to research the possibilities of construction of a branch line from the western route through the Kuskokwim and Iditarod districts.
 Between June and October 1914, Alaska Engineering Commission employees surveyed both proposed routes, and during the same time, engineer James McPherson led a group that reconnoitered the Kuskokwim Valley.
 McPherson traveled in roughly the same area as the Government Winter Trail, established in 1908, which follows a similar route as the contemporary Iditarod Trail.

-Read more about the Kuskokwim Reconnaissance Survey.
+Read more about the Iditarod Trail and the Kuskokwim Reconnaissance Survey.

 This digital collection contains all of the photographs from the McPherson albums.
 Visitors can be virtual followers of McPherson's route by viewing all of the photographs in this collection and the 41 map sheets he created which are part of the Historical Documents Collection.